kwdiggs/smartdel/README.md

 </p>

 <p>
-smartdel initializes a 'smartdel_recycle' recycle bin directory as the user's home directory and a '.table.txt' file inside the bin.
+smartdel initializes a 'smartdel_recycle' recycle bin directory as a child of the user's home directory and a '.table.txt' file inside the bin.
 </p>

 <p>